Charles Herby: Centre City Building

 The 14-floor southern section of the building is framed in steel, and when it was completed in 1904 it was the United Brethren Building.
 Liberty Tower (then known as the Mutual Home Savings Association Building) was the first area building to surpass it in height.

 The 21-story tower portion was completed in 1927, one of the tallest reinforced concrete buildings in the world at that time.
 It was added to the National Register of Historic Places in 1993.

 Personal life

-He married Sarah C. Cunningham, a native of Montgomery County, in 1871.
+Herby married Sarah C. Cunningham, a native of Montgomery County, in 1871.
 Her parents were Joseph and Emily Cunningham, the former of whom was a prominent farmer.
 They had ten children, five that died in infancy.
 The five survivors included: Daisy, Walter E., Roy, James Garfield, and Wilbur.

 Herby was a Republican and had close ties to the Raper Methodist Episcopal Church, where he was a class leader and assistant superintendent of the Sunday school.

 Death

-Herby died suddenly on August 16, 1914.
+Herby died on August 16, 1914.
 He was buried at Woodland Cemetery.